Skip to main content

 The Urology Department

 The Institute of Urology at KCMC is one of the leading centres for urological surgery in Africa.
-It is also an important training centre for urologists in east Africa.
-There are up to 12 Registrars attached to the unit, together with trainees from surrounding countries (including Ethiopia, Malawi, Rwanda, Uganda & Kenya) and from other regions of Tanzania.
+It is also an important training centre for urologists in East Africa.
+There are up to 12 Registrars attached to the unit, together with trainees from surrounding countries (including Malawi, Rwanda, Uganda & Kenya) and from other regions of Tanzania.
 Delegates at conferences include general surgeons and urologists from across Tanzania and neighbouring countries, with trainees and students from the Medical School at KCMC.

 History

-J Lester Eshleman (1921 - 2009) devoted much of his life to developing urological services in East Africa and at KCMC in particular.
+Lester Eshleman (1921 - 2009) devoted much of his life to developing urological services in East Africa and at KCMC in particular.
 Since Lester's death in 2009 a workshop bearing his name has been run at KCMC biennially to perpetuate his concept of continuing education.
-The theme for the most recent workshop was "Adult and Paediatric Reconstructive Urology"
+The theme for the most recent workshop was "Paediatric Urology, Reconstructive Urology & Bipolar TURP".

 Local objectives